$2 million is a lot of money.

 Financial Advisors Who Promise Fantastic Gains

-I, for one, am always careful when suggesting future performance of a fund.
+I, for one, am always careful when suggesting the future performance of a fund.
 Scott Beaulier writing for Forbes has it right when he asserts:

 “Just” being average in the world of finance is actually being pretty darn good.